 Eighteen states have special provisions relating to workers employed in seasonal industries.
-As Table 24 shows, these provisions usually include definitions of "seasonal industry" and "seasonal worker."
-Generally, benefits based on seasonal work are limited to unemployment occurring during the operating period of the seasonal industry.
+As Table 24 shows, these provisions usually include definitions of "seasonal industry" and

+"seasonal worker."
+Generally, benefits based only on seasonal work are limited to unemployment occurring during the operating period of the seasonal industry.

-EASONALITY PROVISIONS State (1) Seasonal Industry (2) Seasonal Worker (3) Restriction (4) Industry which customarily operates only during regularly recurring periods of less than: Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Colorado 26 weeks Some seasonal wages Only during season Indiana 26 weeks Some seasonal wages Only during season Maine 26 weeks Some seasonal wages Only during season Massachusetts 16 weeks Some seasonal wages Only during season Michigan 1 Only during season Ohio 40 weeks Effective 10/31/2011: both "significantly" seasonal wages and "reasonable assurance" are preconditions for benefit eligibility in the period between two successive seasonal periods.
+State Seasonal Industry Seasonal Worker Restriction (1) (2) (3) (4) Industry which customarily operates only during regularly recurring periods of less than: Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Colorado 26 weeks Some seasonal wages Only during season Indiana 26 weeks Some seasonal wages Only during season Maine 26 weeks Some seasonal wages Only during season Massachusetts 16 weeks Some seasonal wages Only during season Michigan 1 Only during season Ohio 40 weeks Effective 10/31/2011: both "significantly" seasonal wages and "reasonable assurance" are preconditions for benefit eligibility in the period between 2 successive seasonal periods.
 "Significantly" is defined as 40% or more of the individual's base period performed in seasonal employment.
-Only during season North Carolina 36 weeks 25% or more of base period wages earned in season with seasonal employer Only during season

-State (1) Table 24 - SEA Seasonal Industry (2) SONALITY PROVISIONS Seasonal Worker (3) Restriction (4) South Dakota 7 months Some seasonal wages Only during season Other industry definitions Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Arizona Single employer who qualifies for state agency's transient lodging classification; employer's workforce must be reduced by at least 2/3 of the average highest 12 wks. of employment during one-year period prior to seasonal slowdown.
+Only during season North Carolina 36 weeks 25% or more of base period wages earned in season with seasonal employer Only during season South Dakota 7 months Some seasonal wages Only during season Other industry definitions Seasonal wages in operating period Seasonal wage credits available for and "reasonable assurance" are preconditions for benefit eligibility in the period between 2 successive seasonal periods.
+"Significantly" is defined as 40% or more of the individual's base period performed in seasonal employment.
+North Carolina 36 weeks 25% or more of base period wages earned in season with seasonal employer Only during season South Dakota 7 months Some seasonal wages Only during season Other industry definitions Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Arizona Single employer who qualifies for state agency's transient lodging classification; employer's workforce must be reduced by at least 2/3 of the average highest 12 wks. of employment during one-year period prior to seasonal slowdown.
 Wages from a private school bus contractor are not usable between terms or during vacation periods if employee has a reasonable assurance of returning at the resumption of regular school schedule Some seasonal wages Only during season Arkansas Industry which customarily lays off 40% or more workers for at least 4 consecutive months during regularly recurring period each year 2-6 months.
 Off-season wages less than 24 x WBA if season is 7-8 months.
 Only during season Delaware First processing of agricultural products and/or seafood products 75% or more of base period wages earned in seasonal employment Only during season.
-Benefit payable in any calendar month only if claimant employed in corresponding month of claim base period.
-Mississippi Cotton ginning or professional baseball Off-season wages less than 30 x WBA if earned in cotton ginning or professional baseball with season of 6-26 weeks, or less than 24 x WBA if earned in cotton ginning or professional baseball with season of 27-36 weeks Only during season New Mexico Ski area operator Ski employee who has worked for a ski area operator less than six consecutive months or nine of the previous twelve months Only during season.
-Presumed unavailable for work after two successive ski seasons employed by a ski area when claimant does not live, and has not lived, continuously for twelve months in the same county where ski area is located.
+Benefits payable in any calendar month only if claimant employed in corresponding month of claim base period.